 They should research them and get under their skin.
-Each team maps the current business situation and assess what could happen in the future.
-You will need an umpire to assess each teams’ success and determine how realistic their plans are, and an independent external facilitator to avoid your company culture and viewpoints leaking into the findings.
-Next, create a number of rounds to represent a period of time spanning a couple of months (if you are being tactical) or one or two years (to be more strategic).
+Each team maps the current business situation and assesses what could happen in the future.
+You will need an umpire to assess each team’s success and determine how realistic their plans are, and an independent external facilitator to avoid your company culture and viewpoints leaking into the findings.
+Next, create several rounds to represent a time spanning a couple of months (if you are being tactical) or one or two years (to be more strategic).

 Creating a new strategy

 Once each team has an understanding of the competitor they represent, they go away to create a growth strategy to enable them to win the game.
 The strategy and plans must be realistic.
-It’s important that each team must be able to achieve its strategy in real life.
+Each team must be able to achieve its strategy in real life.

 The teams must then reconvene and present their plans.
 The opposing teams and judges can ask probing questions.
 This questioning represents the end of the 1st round.
 Assumptions are explained, and the teams can use a myriad of software analysis tools available to do so.
-However, it is essential that the War Game is run in an old-fashioned way.
+However, the War Game must be run in an old-fashioned way.
 This means people interacting face-to-face in the same room (with break-out rooms) using paper, flip charts, pens and Post-It notes.
 You need to feel what’s going on and watch the teams’ reactions to feedback and comments from the umpires and other teams.

 Rule nothing out